Employee Email, Employee Newsletters

 Choose 1-2 key anchor words to keep things straightforward.

-Here’s an example of improper and proper use of anchor text respectively:
+Here’s an example of improper anchor text:

 Make sure that the URL you’re using is short and relevant.
 If employees hover over a link only to see endless letters and symbols, they may think it’s spam, a phishing email, or a broken link.

-Avoid using lengthy links, or opt for a URL-shortener, such as Bitly, to help.
-With ContactMonkey’s custom link tracker you even have the option to create customized links right from your email builder.
+Avoid using lengthy links, or opt for a URL shortener, such as Bitly, to help.
+With ContactMonkey’s custom link tracker, you even have the option to create customized links right from your email builder.

 Prominent Call-to-Action (CTA) buttons and recognizable social media icons encourage employees to click on and share email content.
 This sort of engaging content takes your links and the resources they’re promoting, further.
 Combined with stellar email design like embedding GIFs in your Outlook emails and featuring videos for internal communications, you can almost guarantee higher engagement on your emails.